Assess Your EU AI Act Compliance

 Concrete example: A healthcare facility tests AI radiology diagnosis.
 Critical assessment: Score 32/100, operation forbidden without compliance.
 Urgent obligations: Obtain medical CE marking, conduct validated clinical trials, guarantee 100% decision traceability with physician override.

-Le Diagnostic en Action
+The Diagnostic in Action

 Intuitive interface